No items found.

 1.1 What calculators do not tell you

 Most calculators show gross revenue, not net profit.
 They do not account for platform fees (Airbnb charges 15.5%), management fees, cleaning costs, insurance, or taxes.
-For the full cost picture, see our guide to costs of running a holiday let.
+For the full cost picture, see the guide to costs of running a holiday let.

 2. What drives your Airbnb income